cergina/JpgRenamer/README.md

 # JpgRenamer
+## DESCRIPTION
 BAT file to take all jpg files in current directory, rename them into desired format and put into output directory

 ## USAGES
-*Many (tens, hundreds, thousands, ...) jpg files in a directory that you want to rename in a specific way Renaming them all would be time consuming.
+Many (tens, hundreds, thousands, ...) jpg files in a directory that you want to rename in a specific way

+Renaming them all BY HAND would be really time consuming.

 ### Imagine you have files
 0001.jpg